pvinis/doing/index.md

 ### "Current actions" section

 You can rename the section that holds your current tasks.
-By default, this is "Currently," but if you have some other bright idea, feel free:
+By default, this is `Currently`, but if you have some other bright idea, feel free:

     current_section: Currently